-(1) Reimbursable agreements where a non-Service party pays us to provide products or services, and
+(1) Reimbursable agreements where a non-Service entity pays us to provide products or services, and

-(2) Intergovernmental and intragovernmental agreements where the Service provides funds to another bureau or Federal agency to provide us products or services.
+(2) Intergovernmental and intragovernmental agreements where we provide funds to another bureau or Federal agency to provide us products or services.

 B. The chapter does not cover agreements for:

-(2) Memoranda of Understanding (MOU) or other agreements where we do not transfer funds or property (see 301 FW 5);
+(2) Memorandums of Understanding (MOU) or other agreements where we do not transfer funds or property (see Part 301);

-(3) Donation agreements where people and organizations give funds, property, or volunteer services to us; and
+(3) Donation agreements where people and organizations give funds, property, or volunteer services to us (see 212 FW 8); and